Green Heating for Your Home

 So where can you start?
 Most homes in America are heated using gas, and most of us can’t ignore the rising costs.
 Lowering the thermostat to barely tolerable temperatures may be your solution, but if you have children who are blissfully ignorant about the cost of heating, they have probably been tempted once or twice to warm things up when you weren’t looking.
 An alternative heating to gas that is hugely popular in Europe, and one that your children are guaranteed to love, is radiant heat.

 Oddly enough, radiant heat is actually the oldest form of heating homes, originating all the way back to the Romans.
 Yeah, they were pretty smart.
 When most of us think of radiant heat, we think of hydronic technology.
-For those of you who are still in the dark, a hydronic system heats the floor of a home through a heated water loop or underground piping.
-Drawbacks to these types of systems are a significant rise in the height of the floor, high cost, and relatively difficult installation.
+For those of you who are still in the dark, a hydronic system heats the floor of a home through a heated water loop that is pumped through a series of underfloor piping.
+Drawbacks to these types of systems are a significant rise in the height of the floor and relatively difficult - and costly - installation.

 An more efficient form of radiant floor heating runs on electricity.
 There is no magic behind it, just a wire or cable that is installed easily beneath the floor surface, including hardwood, tile, cement and even carpet.
-Danfoss LX electric underfloor heating cables and mats raise the floor less than half an inch and can be installed by any ambitious do-it-yourselfer.
+ComfortTile electric underfloor heating cables and mats raise the floor less than half an inch and can be installed by any ambitious do-it-yourselfer.
+(However, the system must be wired by a qualified electrician.)
 But the best part is that these floor warming systems are energy efficient, consuming only 12 watts per square foot (many systems are even less), are programmable, and allow you to heat your home comfortably at lower temperatures because the electric radiant heat warms from the floor upwards.

 Radiant underfloor heat systems also provide other benefits.
 Allergy sufferers will be pleased to know that because electric radiant heating does not use forced air to heat, dust, pollens, and other allergens won’t be stir up in the air.
 Forced air heating systems also dry out your skin significantly, not to mention they take a fair amount of time to warm up your home.
 With radiant heat, your home heats up almost instantly, evenly and much more comfortably.